hauntarl/swift-cc/algorithms/challenge57.md

 > **NOTE**: Remember, read as few hints as you can to help you solve the challenge, and only read them if you’ve tried and failed.

+1. *Stringification* holds the key to solve this problem simply.
+Your parameters should both be `Any`, and you can use the *String(describing:)* initializer to stringify them.
+2. You need to loop over all the characters in both stringified character arrays.
+To avoid out of bounds problems, make sure you start by checking both strings are the same length.
+3. You should store your character mappings using a dictionary of type `[Character: Character]`.
+4. If you convert the characters of each string into an array you’ll find subscripting significantly easier.
+5. When you loop over each letter in the current string, you can check if it exists as a key in your character map.
+For characters that exist, check that its value matches the letter in the second string – if it doesn’t, it’s not an isomorphic string.
+6. If your letter doesn’t exist as a key in the character map, it’s possible the second string’s letter does exist as a value attached to a different key.
+If so, it’s not an isomorphic string.
+7. If the character isn’t already a key, and the second string’s letter isn’t already a value, then add the character and matching second string letter to your character mapping dictionary.
+8. If you’ve made it through all the characters in the first string and not encountered any problems, you have an isomorphic string.

 ### Solution 1

 ``` swift